1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 2. Contractors dig the foundation, build the superstructure, wire and plumb, and apply finishing touches.
 3. The tenants move in and live happily ever after, calling building maintenance to fix problems.

+Software doesn't work that way.
+Rather than construction, software is more like gardening , it is more organic than concrete.

+You plant manay things in a garden according to an initial plan and conditions.

+Some thrive, others are destined to end up as compost.
+You may move plantings relative to each other to take advantage of the interplay of light and shadow, wind and rain.
+Overgrown plants get split or pruned, and colors that clash may get moved to more aesthetically pleasing locations.

+You pull weeds and you fertilize plantings that are in need of some extra help.
+You constantly monitor the health of the garden, and make adjustments (to the soil, the plants, the layout) as needed.

+Business people are comfortable with metaphor of building construction: it is more scientific than gardening, it's repeatable, there's a rigid reporting hierarchy for management, and so on.
+But we're not building skyscrapers , we aren't constrained by the boundaries of physics and the real world.

+The gardening metaphor is much closer to the realities of software development.
+Perhaps a certain routine has grown too large, or is trying to accomplish too much.
+It needs to be split into two.
+Things that don't work out as planned need to be weeded or pruned.

+Rewriting, reworking, and re architecting code is collectively know as restructuring.
+But there's a subset of that activity that has become practiced as refactoring.

+> Refactoring is disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior.
+It

+The critical parts of this definition are that:

+1. The activity is disciplined not a free-for-all
+2. External behavior does not change; this is not the time to add features

+Refactoring is not intended to be a special, high-ceremony, once-in-a-while activity, like plowing under the whole garden in order to replant.
+Instead, reactoring is a day-to-day activity, taking low-risk small steps, more like weeding and raking.
+Instead of a free-for-all, wholesale rewrite of codebase, it's a targeted, precision apporach to help keep the code easy to change.